Speaker

 Tips and tricks to bring the fun and passion back in your team!

-As a consultant, I work in teams where this is not always the case, yet, and this slows down potential projects and innovations.
+As a consultant, I work in teams where this is not always the case, yet.
+This slows down potential projects and innovations.
 More importantly, people are not enjoying their work as much as they could.
 In those teams, I always try to turn this around.
 Make it fun, inspiring, and interesting to work every day.

-Designing pipelines that transform large volumes of unstructured data into structured, searchable datasets can be challenging.
+Designing pipelines that transform large volumes of unstructured data into structured, searchable datasets can be a challenging task.
 These pipelines need to be flexible, scalable, and maintainable, without introducing unnecessary complexity.

 In this talk, we’ll explore architecture patterns and trade-offs involved in building transformation pipelines.
 When should you use a workflow orchestration tool?
 When does it make more sense to stick with classical microservices and message queues?